Emmanuel Bwayo Wakhweya

+Biography

 Early life and education

-Early life

-Emmanuel Bwayo Wakhweya was born in the village of Butiru in the Mbale District of Uganda on 25 December 1936.
+Emmanuel Bwayo Wakhweya was born in the village of Butiru in Mbale District of Uganda on 25 December 1936.
 Wakhweya was of Bugisu ethnicity.

-Education

 Wakhweya began his education at the Bunyinza Primary School, which he graduated from in 1949.
 He then attended St. Peter's College in Tororo, Uganda, an all boys boarding school that Wakhweya graduated from in 1956.
 Wakhweya obtained a bachelor's degree from Delhi University in New Delhi, India in 1960.
-He came home to marry his childhood sweetheart, Christine Namataka in 1961.
+He came home to marry his high school sweetheart, Christine Namataka in 1961.

 Career

-After finishing his bachelor's degree with Honors at New Delhi University in India, Wakhweya returned home to become one of the first Ugandan district administrative officer on 5 September 1960 during the British colonial administration.
+After finishing his bachelor's degree with honors at New Delhi University in India, Wakhweya returned home to become one of the first Ugandan district administrative officers on 5 September 1960 during the British colonial administration.
 Upon Ugandan independence from the United Kingdom, Wakhweya became the Assistant Secretary to the Treasury in the Milton Obote administration.
-This began a rapid career rise for Wakhweya in the Ugandan Treasury.
-He was promoted to Under-Secretary to the Treasury on 4 November 1965, Deputy Governor Designate of the Bank of Uganda in 1968, and finally appointed as the Minister of Treasury on 1 January 1969.
-Following the successful 1971 Ugandan coup d'état led by Idi Amin, Wakhweya was named Minister of Finance by Idi Amin for the newly formed administration, where Wakhweya was tasked with stabilizing the Economy of Uganda, which was rapidly deteriorating because of high state spending, a post-coup flight of foreign capital, and a lack of new investment from abroad.
+This began a rapid rise in the career of Wakhweya in the Ugandan Treasury.
+He was promoted to Under-Secretary to the Treasury on 4 November 1965, Deputy Governor Designate of the Bank of Uganda in 1968, and finally, he was appointed as the Minister of Treasury on 1 January 1969.
+Following the brutal 1971 Ugandan coup d'état led by Idi Amin, Wakhweya, as were all Permanent Secretaries at the time, was named Minister of Finance by Idi Amin in the newly formed administration, where Wakhweya was tasked with stabilizing the Economy of Uganda, which was rapidly deteriorating because of high state spending, a post-coup flight of foreign capital, and a lack of new investment from abroad.